Brunch & Batter

 Substitutions and variations

-• Traditional Hot Chocolate: If you're looking for a classic hot chocolate, you can use regular cocoa powder or high-quality dark chocolate to make a rich and creamy hot chocolate.
+• Traditional hot chocolate.
+If you're looking for a classic hot chocolate, you can use regular cocoa powder or high-quality dark chocolate to make a rich, creamy drink.

 Angled view of ruby hot chocolate with whipped cream in a pink floral cup.